jackdbd/calderone/packages/fattureincloud-client/README.md

 npm run publish:artifact-registry -w packages/fattureincloud-client
 ```

-Check that the coreect version of this package is now published on Artifact Registry:
+Check that the correct version of this package is now published on Artifact Registry:

 ```sh
 gcloud artifacts versions list \